 35 National Emergency Communications Plan, July 2008.
-It serves as a basis of planning and use of national communications resources in support of Stafford Act provisions during a non-wartime emergency [hereinafter National Emergency Communications Plan or NECP].
+It serves as a basis of planning and use of national communications resources in support of Stafford Act provisions during a non-wartime emergency [hereinafter NECP].

 36 National Oil and Hazardous Substances Pollution Contingency Plan, 40 C.F.R.
 300 (2002) [hereinafter the National Contingency Plan or NCP].
 The NCP provides the organizational structure and procedures for preparing for and responding to discharges of oil and releases of hazardous substances, pollutants, and contaminants.